 Koh Phangan Party: Eden Garden – 2/5 stars

-Eden Garden, tucked away in a secluded beach on the east coast of the island, has over the years become one of the Koh Phangan’s best-known and most loved party destinations.
+The Eden Garden Party, tucked away in a secluded beach on the east coast of the island, has over the years become one of the Koh Phangan’s best-known party destinations.
 Notorious as it is famous, parties on Koh Phangan are held regularly with guest DJs and residents laying down heavy techno and house until well into the next afternoon.
 However, finding a place to lay down your head on the bar’s rocky coastline is a challenge, and at high tide one does risk being washed out to sea.
 Although the refreshing sea breeze does wonders for your constitution, I managed to sleep here for some thirty uncomfortable minutes at most.

 Koh Phangan Party: Full Moon – 3/5 stars